mvysny/mvysny.github.io/_posts/2022-12-11-kotlin-native-lessons-learned.md

   across all CPUs, because of WORA.
 * You don't have to program in Java to use JDK.
 JDK is awesome, Java is ... average.
   However, JDK+Kotlin is simply brilliant.

+## Alternatives

+If you need to build for native, it's probably better to use something else, with a first class support for building to native.
+[Dart](https://dart.dev/) looks awesome;
+you can also try Go but I personally don't like the language at all.